 Hand and Wrist Problems We Treat

-Our wrist joints and hands are composed of dozens of small bones, tendons, ligaments, and muscles.
+Wrist joints and hands are made of small bones, tendons, ligaments, and muscles.
 Normally they are strong enough to throw a bowling ball while nimble enough to thread a needle.
 But if you have an injury or illness that affects the hand and wrist, you may feel pain or lose feeling or function.

-• Injuries.
-We manage a variety of injuries, including wrist fractures, thumb sprains, and cuts or wounds that can tear the ligaments, tendons, or nerves.
+- Injuries.
+We manage a variety of injuries, including wrist, hand, and finger fractures; thumb and other joint sprains; and cuts or crush injuries that can injure the ligaments, tendons, or nerves.

-• Nerve entrapment disorders.
-Our specialists offer early diagnosis and treatment for conditions caused by stretched or compressed nerves.
-These include carpal tunnel syndrome, cubital tunnel syndrome, and radial tunnel syndrome.
+- Nerve entrapment disorders.
+Our specialists offer early diagnosis and treatment for conditions caused by compressed nerves.
+These include carpal tunnel syndrome, cubital tunnel syndrome, and other nerve syndromes.

-• Tendon problems.
-Our hand and wrist experts treat conditions caused by tendon inflammation or tears.
-These include tendonitis, trigger finger, de Quervain’s tenosynovitis, and extensor tendon injuries (such as mallet finger).
+- Tendon problems.
+Our hand and wrist experts treat conditions caused by tendon inflammation or injury.
+These include tendonitis, trigger finger, de Quervain’s tenosynovitis, and tendon injuries.

 Expert Care from an Experienced Team